jluk/ACC-Documentation/acc-persisting-storage.md

 ## Pre-Requisites
 1. Azure Storage Account type must be LRS or GRS to support file shares.
 Storage is subject to [regular Azure Files pricing.](https://azure.microsoft.com/en-us/pricing/details/storage/files/)
-2. Azure Storage Account must be located in one of the below regions to be mounted to Cloud Console:
+2. Azure Storage Account must be located in one of the below regions to be mounted to Cloud Shell:

 ||Region|
 |---|---|